zehome/MLVPN/README.md

 away from the core routing stuff.

-Code running as root is very minimalist and highly readable to avoid leakage as much as possible.
+Code running as root is very minimalist and highly readable to avoid risks as much as possible.

 Read more http://en.wikipedia.org/wiki/Privilege_separation